justv316/Just_My_Repo/docs/2025_RubySapphire_Nuzlocke.md

 	2. Safari: You may catch 1 Pokemon in your first visit to the Safari zone.
 You may never return to the safari zone.
 You may take 5 encounters before being forced to attempt to catch the 5th pokemon.
 Pokemon may flee and not be considered a lost encounter chance until the 5th encounter.
 Once a Pokemon is caught, or the 5th encounter is lost, you must force the Safari to end.

-	3. Revisit Surf: Route 105, 106, 107 and 108 are returned to in the late-game between Gym 8 and the elite 4.
+	3. Revisit: Route 105, 106, 107 and 108 are returned to in the late-game between Gym 8 and the elite 4.
 You may catch 1 additional pokemon for Route 105 and 106, and 1 for 107 and 108.

 ## Level Caps and Stopping points

-	1. [Gym_1] Lvl 17
+	1. [Gym_1] Lvl 16
 	2. [Gym_2] Lvl 20
 	3. [Gym_3] Lvl 25
 	4. [Gym_4] Lvl 30